pelletierauger/Les-environs/README.md

 )
 ```

-In the JavaScript editor, a block is simply a set of adjacent lines that are not separated by any blank lines.
+In the JavaScript editor, a block is simply a set of adjacent lines that are not separated by any empty lines.

 ```javascript
 // This is a JavaScript block of code.